mqvallieres/mqvlab_website/content/positions.en.md

 genetics, RNA biology, immunology or bioinformatics could be a good fit.
 -->

+Important for co-op students: openings will not be posted on the Trivio system.
+Please inquire about co-op internship opportunities 1-2 semesters ahead of your expected internship start date.

 Please state  **why you are interested in the lab** and share your **CV** and **transcripts** when
 [reaching out](mailto:mathieu.quesnel-vallieres@usherbrooke.ca).